![]() |

 In order to have complete control over the CSS and generated HTML, you can override the views and styles.
 Views are provided as Slim templates, and CSS is provided as SCSS.

-$ madness create theme my_theme
+$ madness theme full my_theme

 Where my_theme